 Dear Clients & Friends:

-School is letting out and the tourists are arriving, a definite sign that summer is upon us.
-If you get a free moment between the hustle and bustle of kid’s activities and work, please take a few minutes to read the enclosed summer edition of our quarterly financial planner.
+Schools are letting out and tourists are arriving, a sure sign that summer is upon us.
+If you find a break from the hustle and bustle of summer, please read the enclosed summer edition of our newsletter.

-Be very careful when answering the phone or checking your email when you don’t recognize the number or the email address.
-On Page 3, the latest scams are discussed.
-One in particular is very worrisome.
-The Federal Communications Commission is calling it the “yes scam.”
-The scammer will ask you questions to get a voice-recorded “yes” with your voice signature.
+As always, be very mindful when answering the phone or checking your email when you don’t recognize the number or the email address.
 Have you been receiving a lot of phone calls from other states or telephone numbers you don’t recognize?
 Think twice before you answer and never give away your personal information or answer any questions.
 Additionally, the IRS generally does not reach out to taxpayers by telephone or email.
 If you get an unsolicited email from what appears to be an IRS agent, please report it by emailing it to firstname.lastname@example.org.

-Important dates to remember for the third quarter of the year are June 15, July 31 and September 15.
-June 15 is the due date for the second installment of 2017 individual estimated tax, July 31 is the due date for filing 2016 retirement or employee benefit plan returns and September 15 is the due date for extending Corporate and Partnership tax returns and the third installment of estimated individual tax for 2017.
+Important dates to remember for this quarter are June 15, July 31 and September 17.
+June 15 is the due date for the second installment of 2018 individual estimated tax, July 31 is the due date for filing 2017 retirement or employee benefit plan returns and September 17 is the due date for extending Corporate and Partnership tax returns and the third installment of estimated individual tax for 2018.

 Starkey & Company, CPA’s